-Grant applications for British Science Week 2023 are now open
+Grant applications for British Science Week 2024 are now closed.

 Is your school keen to run events for British Science Week, but in need of a helping hand?

 With the support of UK Research and Innovation, we provide Kick Start Grants to help schools in challenging circumstances to organise their own activities and events during British Science Week.
-The aim of the grants scheme is to engage children who might not otherwise choose to participate in science, and to promote cross-curricular learning.
+Usually opened in autumn, the grants scheme aims to engage children who might not otherwise choose to participate in science, and to promote cross-curricular learning.
 All kinds of events and activities are eligible for support!

 Looking for inspiration?